 Determines if the artery is blocked by fat accumulation, atherosclerosis, or an aneurysm.

-How does a 2D echo test work?
+How is a 2D echo test done?

 Usually, it takes less than an hour to complete the procedure, which is quick and painless.